strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 The only requirement is a single hard-limit configuration, if no soft-limit is configured we will infer that soft-limit==hard-limit.

-The different limit types can be combined, so you could combine a consumedBytesExceeds soft limit with a usableRatioBelow hard limit.
+The different limit types can be combined, so you could combine a usedBytesExceeds soft limit with a availableRatioBelow hard limit.

 Defining multiple soft limits or multiple hard limits would be an invalid state.

 The limits we want are:
-1. throttle if consumedBytes is greater-than-or-equal-to some threshold for any volume
+1. throttle if [usedBytes](#volume) is greater-than-or-equal-to some threshold for any volume
-2. throttle if usableBytes is less-than-or-equal-to some threshold for any volume
+2. throttle if [availableBytes](#volume) is less-than-or-equal-to some threshold for any volume
-3. throttle if the ratio of usableBytes to capacityBytes is less-than-or-equal-to some threshold for any volume
+3. throttle if the [availableRatio](#volume) is less-than-or-equal-to some threshold for any volume

 Using configuration properties like:

-1. `client.quota.callback.static.storage.perVolumeLimit.consumedBytesExceeds.soft=14000000000`
+1. `client.quota.callback.static.storage.perVolumeLimit.usedBytesExceeds.soft=14000000000`
-2. `client.quota.callback.static.storage.perVolumeLimit.consumedBytesExceeds.hard=15000000000`
+2. `client.quota.callback.static.storage.perVolumeLimit.usedBytesExceeds.hard=15000000000`
-3. `client.quota.callback.static.storage.perVolumeLimit.usableBytesBelow.soft=5000000000`
+3. `client.quota.callback.static.storage.perVolumeLimit.availableBytesBelow.soft=5000000000`
-4. `client.quota.callback.static.storage.perVolumeLimit.usableBytesBelow.hard=1000000000`
+4. `client.quota.callback.static.storage.perVolumeLimit.availableBytesBelow.hard=1000000000`
-5. `client.quota.callback.static.storage.perVolumeLimit.usableRatioBelow.soft=0.05`
+5. `client.quota.callback.static.storage.perVolumeLimit.availableRatioBelow.soft=0.05`
-6. `client.quota.callback.static.storage.perVolumeLimit.usableRatioBelow.hard=0.01`
+6. `client.quota.callback.static.storage.perVolumeLimit.availableRatioBelow.hard=0.01`

-`usableRatioBelow` value can be in the range (0.0, 1.0)
+`availableRatioBelow` value can be in the range (0.0, 1.0)

 #### Fallback Throttle Factor